herraChron/GhostFetch/README.md

 ## Usage

+### Welcome screen

+After `/start`, the welcome screen shows the number of loaded chats and queued jobs, plus:

+- **▶ Resume** — jump straight back to the last used chat (shown only if a chat was previously selected)
+- **Select Chat** — pick a different source chat from your dialog list
+- **New Session** — clears the downloaded-IDs history so previously skipped files will be downloaded again
+- **Help** — show the command reference

+If a download is already running when you send `/start`, the bot will ask you to confirm before resetting.

 ### Picking a chat

-After `/start`, a clean welcome screen appears with a **Continue** button if you've used the bot before, or tap **Set Chat** to pick from your full dialog list.
-You can type part of a name to filter the list, and page through with ⬅️ / ➡️.
+Tap **Select Chat** (or use `/setchat`) to browse your full dialog list.
+Type part of a name to filter the list, and page through results with ← / →.

-### Downloading
+### Download modes

+Once a chat is selected, open `/options` (or tap the download mode picker) to choose how to download:

+**Manual IDs**

-Once a chat is selected, send one or more message IDs:
+Send one or more space-separated message IDs:

 ```
 26473